Adovech/-/README.md

-            "Reporting, the person seen operating in this area.", "Reporting, a coyote seen in this area.", "Reporting, a delivery person seen leaving a parcel in the area.", "Reporting, the delivery person seen leaving a parcel near the entrance.", "Reporting, a delivery truck seen leaving the property.", "Reporting, a delivery truck seen entering the property."
+            "Reporting, the person seen operating in this area.", "Reporting, a coyote seen in this area.", "Reporting, a delivery person seen leaving a parcel in the area.", "Reporting, a delivery person seen leaving a parcel near the entrance.", "Reporting, a delivery person seen placing a parcel in this area.", "Reporting, a delivery truck seen leaving the property.", "Reporting, a delivery truck seen entering the property."
         ],
+        jackson: [
+            "Reporting, a person seen loitering in this area.
+Speakers were used and the person left immediately.", "Reporting, a suspicious person seen in this area.
+Speakers were used and the person left immediately.", "Reporting, suspicious people seen in this area.
+Speakers were used and they left immediately.", "Reporting, a suspicious person seen near the flowerbed. ", "Reporting, a suspicious person seen near the main entrance. ", "Reporting, a suspicious person seen near the black glassed door. ", "Reporting, a suspicious person seen near the white glassed door. ", "Speakers were used.",
+            "Speakers were used and the person left immediately.", "Updating, the area is clear.",
+        ],
-        franklin: [
+        Calhoun: [
-            "Reporting, a suspicious vehicle near the entrance.", "Reporting, a person loitering near the gates.", "Reporting, an unknown individual entering the area.", "Reporting, a person leaving the premises at night.", "Alert, strange activity observed on the premises.", "Suspicious person near the back alley.",
+            "Reporting, a person seen illegally dumping trash in this area.", "Reporting, a person seen entering this door on the second floor.", "Reporting, a person seen entering the doors on the third floor.", ]
-            "Caution, unknown vehicle parked in the area.", "Reporting, an individual acting suspiciously around vehicles.", "Alert, delivery vehicle parked for an extended time.", "Reporting, an individual near the restricted area."
-        ]
     };

-    // Функція для перевірки, чи відкрите поле додавання підпису function isCaptionFieldOpen() {
+    function isCaptionFieldOpen() {
         const captionElement = document.querySelector('.x10l6tqk.x13vifvy.xds687c.x1ey2m1c.x17qophe');
-        return captionElement && captionElement.offsetParent !== null; // Перевіряємо чи елемент видимий
+        return captionElement && captionElement.offsetParent !== null;
     }

-    // Функція для вставки тексту в правильне поле function insertTextIntoChat(text) {
+    function insertTextIntoChat(text) {
         let inputField;
         if (isCaptionFieldOpen()) {